-During Crusader's Camp, Junior High Camp, Senior High/Hyphen Camp and Camp Meeting, Ladies Ministries operates the Sno Cone Stand and Afterthoughts & More.
+During Crusader's Camp, Junior High Camp, Senior High/Hyphen Camp and Camp Meeting, Ladies Ministries operates the Sara Road Coffee & Cones (Sno Cones) and Afterthoughts & More.

 Afterthoughts & More sells toiletries, hair spray, shampoo, small toys, gift items, etc. Donations are accepted from churches or individuals.
 The profit is used to assist with special projects on the campground.

-During Camp Meeting, Ladies Ministries is responsible for organizing volunteers to serve breakfast, lunch, After Church Cafe refreshments, work in the concession stand, cleaning the grounds and parking cars.
+During Camp Meeting, Ladies Ministries is responsible for organizing volunteers to serve breakfast, lunch, After Church Cafe refreshments, work in the concession stand, park cars and assist with cleaning.
 Each Sectional Ladies Ministries President works with her Presbyter and Secretary to oversee their section's work day.
 This includes coordinating with the churches in their section to have an adequate number of workers and organizing the work crews on their assigned day.